action-ai-institute/MABEL-dataset/README.md

-# MABEL: <u>M</u>alware Analysis Benchmark for Efficient Artificial Intelligence Modeling and Machine Learning
+# MABEL: ***M***alware ***A***nalysis ***B***enchmark for ***E***fficient Artificial Intelligence Modeling and Machine ***L***earning

 Welcome to the MABEL malware analysis dataset release for machine learning and AI modeling.

 This is our initial dataset release.
+There are multiple file segments in our initial dataset.
+These files should be combined into a single dataset.
+Our first release contains analysis from our framework specific to 400+ malware families and binaries associated to each malware family procured.

 More releases will be added here shortly.
+New releases will included analysis of additional malware corpora not just associated to a malware family.

-Datatable Description
+# Datatable Description

+The following features describe metadata regarding the analyzed binary:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |